 It inherits the AbstractList class and implements List interface.

-The important points about Java ArrayList class are:
+The important points about the Java ArrayList class are:

 Hierarchy of ArrayList class

-As shown in the above diagram, Java ArrayList class extends AbstractList class which implements List interface.
+As shown in the above diagram, the Java ArrayList class extends AbstractList class which implements the List interface.
 The List interface extends the Collection and Iterable interfaces in hierarchical order.